 Wisdom’s call to write

-Added about 5 months ago by Helen Warwick
+Added about a year ago by Helen Warwick

 During lockdown, an online course about Wisdom struck a chord with many.
 Course leader, therapist and author Helen Warwick reflects on learning how to connect with Wisdom within us and around us.